Silvis City Council upholds dismissal of worker, denies grievance

-SILVIS — For the most part it was a quick, ho-hum meeting at Silvis City Council Chambers Tuesday, with three agreements and one ordinance being approved by unanimous votes.
+SILVIS — For the most part it was a quick, ho-hum meeting Tuesday at Silvis City Council Chambers, with three agreements and one ordinance being approved by unanimous votes.

-But one discourse between Mayor Matt Carter and a member of the audience did get a little heated regarding if the AFSCME (American Federation of State, County and Municipal Employees Local 1234) union rep was on hand to represent a laborer in the public works department who was being dismissed because of multiple attendance issues.
+But one discourse between Mayor Matt Carter and a member of the audience did get a little heated regarding if the AFSCME (American Federation of State, County and Municipal Employees Local 1234) union representative was on hand to represent a laborer in the public works department who was being dismissed because of multiple attendance issues.

 The mayor tried to set up a time for the rep to appear before the council but one was never agreed upon, so the council voted 6-1 with one abstention to deny the grievance on the dismissed man’s behalf.